AashishTangnami/Elasticsearch/README.md

 ## Why Elasticsearch?
 + Query
     - It lets users perform and combine many types of searches like structured and unstructured, geo, metric etc data.
 + Analyze
     - Users can understand billions of log lines easily.
 It provides aggregations which help users to zoom out to explore trends and patterns in data.

 ## Index
 + An index is  like a database in a relational database.
 It has a mapping which defines multiple types.
 + An index is a logical namespace which maps to one or more primary shards and can have zero or more replica shards.
+---
 Basic concept is that elasticsearch distributes data around the cluster.

 ## MySQL ⇒ Databases ⇒ Tables ⇒ Columns/Rows

 ## Elasticsearch ⇒ Indices ⇒ Types ⇒ Documents with properties.
+---

++ Document
-Document - A document is a basic unit of information which can be indexed.
+- A document is a basic unit of information which can be indexed.
 It is expressed in JSON which is an ubiquitous internet data interchange format.

++ Shards
-Shards - Elasticsearch provides the ability to subdivide the index into multiple pieces called shards.
+- Elasticsearch provides the ability to subdivide the index into multiple pieces called shards.
 Each shard is in itself a fully-functional and independent “index” that can be hosted on any node within the cluster.

++ Replicas
-Replicas - Elasticsearch allows you to make one or more copies of your index’s shards which are called replica shards or replica.
+- Elasticsearch allows you to make one or more copies of your index’s shards which are called replica shards or replica.

++ Cluster
-Cluster - Group of multiple nodes of documents is a cluster.
+- Group of multiple nodes of documents is a cluster.
-Elasticsearch cluster is a collection of multiple indices(databases) which in turn contain multiple Types(tables).
++ Elasticsearch cluster is a collection of multiple indices(databases) which in turn contain multiple Types(tables).
 These types hold multiple documents(row) and each document has properties(columns.)

++ API Conventions
-API Conventions - The elasticsearch REST APIs are accessed using JSON over HTTP.
+- The elasticsearch REST APIs are accessed using JSON over HTTP.
 Elasticsearch uses following conventions throughout the REST API.
-Multiple Indices
+- Multiple Indices
+start:
 Notations are used to perform operations in multiple indices Comma separated notations (demo1, demo2, demo3) Wildcard notations (*,+,-) - (demo*, demo2, +demo3, -demo3) for all indices.